 An innovative social business project, which guarantees the transfer of know-how and infrastructural investments for quality agriculture and fish farming, creating new employment opportunities in a chronically weak sector and promoting and helping the recovery of land from the local communities.

-The most remote communities we work with face many difficulties in accessing health services in Kolwezi area.
-We are starting a Mobile Clinic to provide on-site pediatric, obstetrics and gynecology medical services for children and women, and support communities’ needs on basic healthcare and social-medical counseling.
+The most remote communities where we work face many difficulties in accessing health services in Kolwezi area.
+To support communities’ needs on basic healthcare and social-medical counseling we have set up a Mobile Clinic to provide on-site pediatric, obstetrics and gynecology medical services for children and women.

 The new Bon Pasteur Centre comprises 14 equipped classrooms to instruct roughly 1,000 children hailing from the artisanal cobalt mining community of Kanina.
 The Centre hosts the activities of the Child Protection Project, one of the pillars of the program to eliminate child labor and promote children’s rights.